forestwanglin/openai-java/README.md

 }
 ```

-Below is the settings in yml file.
+Here is the settings in yml file.

 ```yaml
 openai: